It’s not news that the marketing and PR landscape has changed dramatically in the past couple of years.

 The heydey of newspaper advertising is long gone, more and more people are watching ad-free streaming services instead of free-to-air television, and radio stations are battling it out to prove their worth.

-In 2017, marketing is about showing how useful you can be, not how great you are.
+Marketing is now about showing how useful you can be, not how great you are.
 And the best way to be useful is to develop valuable content.

 So, what is valuable content?